 6. Negotiation of Various Contracts:

-As mentioned before, one of procurement manager responsibilities is to close great deals in the behalf of the company, so being good negotiator is definitely an advantage.
+As mentioned before, one of purchasing manager responsibilities is to close great deals in the behalf of the company, so being good negotiator is definitely an advantage.
 Supply chain risk management factors must be considered at all point.

 7. Collaboration with Suppliers for Agreeing Upon Policies: